 Normal People Would Not Be Bothered by Your Actions

-Generally, the state of California holds that an individual may be molesting or annoying a child if they behave in a way that normal people would find:
+Generally, the state of California holds that an individual may be molesting or annoying a child if they behave in a way that normal people would find offending, irritating, or disturbing.

 Annoying or Molesting a Child: Penalties

 A conviction for PC 647.6 can have severe repercussions.
-Generally, a first time charge of annoying or molesting a child is viewed as a misdemeanor by the court system in Los Angeles.
-Individuals who are convicted could face:
+Generally, a first-time charge of annoying or molesting a child is viewed as a misdemeanor by the court system in Los Angeles.
+Individuals who are convicted could face the following:

 - Fines: Up to $5,000

-Note that there are factors that could allow the court to charge annoying or molesting a child as a felony.
+Note that factors could allow the court to charge annoying or molesting a child as a felony.
 Individuals could face felony charges if:

-Depending on the exact circumstances surrounding a charge under PC 647.6, you could end up sentenced to 6 years in a state prison.
+Depending on the exact circumstances surrounding a charge under PC 647.6, you could be sentenced to six years in state prison.

 Annoying or Molesting a Child: Getting Help